pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

    - Step 2：Download TiDB cluster CA
    - Step 3：Connect with an SQL client

-4. Under **Step 1：Create traffic filter** in the dialog, configure the IP addresses that are allowed to access your cluster.
+4. Under **Step 1: Create traffic filter** in the dialog, configure the IP addresses that are allowed to access your cluster.
 For more information, see [Configure an IP access list in standard connection](/tidb-cloud/configure-ip-access-list.md#configure-an-ip-access-list-in-standard-connection).

 5. Under **Step 2: Download TiDB cluster CA**, click **Download TiDB cluster CA** to download it locally for client TLS configuration.
 Verifying the TiDB cluster CA can ensure the TLS connection is secure and reliable.